California Sellers: You’re on the Hook for These Closing Costs

 4. Reconveyance recording fee

 The county’s recorder files the reconveyance deed in the county’s records.
 As compensation for their labor, county recorders charge a fee to record the reconveyance.
 In California, these fees range from $8 to $98 per title.
-You can find out what your county charges by clicking here.
+Find out what your county charges for recording fees.

 5. California documentary transfer tax